Search:

 Contacts can be gained in several ways and have different costs.
 Character Creation, Run Rewards, Hub Contact purchases, and Contact Networking (CRB388) are all ways that a player can gain new Contacts.

-Contacts are separated into three different types of contacts on Runnerhub, but all must have the following descriptors:
+Contacts are separated into three different types of contacts on RunnerHub, but all must have the following descriptors:

 • Ethnicity, Metatype, and Gender